ADD CONDITION

 Pediatric Use

-Pediatric patients under 2 years of age should not use this product; consultation with a healthcare professional is advised.
+Pediatric patients under 2 years of age should not use this medication; consultation with a healthcare provider is advised.
 For children aged 2 years and older, the recommended application is to the affected area no more than 3 to 4 times daily.

 Geriatric Use